-Just like learning to ride a bike or tie your shoes, people have to be taught how to handle their personal finances.
-But unlike those childhood lessons, many people escape into adulthood with little-to-no training on how to handle money, bills or the steps needed to reach financial goals.
-Learning to be financially savvy can take years of education, but, knowing the basics of being financially solvent can be pretty simple – once you learn them.
+Just like learning to ride a bike or tie your shoes, people have to learn how to handle their finances.
+But unlike those childhood lessons, many people escape into adulthood with little-to-no training on how to handle money their money.

 Here are a few skills to have under your belt as you dive into the world of personal finance:

-This seems obvious and simple, but if it was simple, debt wouldn’t exist.
-Each month, only spend the money you have in your account, careful to avoid overdraft fees or purchasing things with a credit card you can’t pay the full balance on immediately.
-Spending less than you make allows you to save what you have left over, establish a budget and create a savings and emergency fund to help with future financial goals or unexpected life events.
+Spending less than you make allows you to save what you have leftover, establish a budget and create a savings and emergency fund to help with future financial goals or unexpected life events.
 Spending less than you earn is the first step in personal finance, and it’s a step many people struggle to achieve.

 There are many ways to structure a budget.
 Here’s an example budget to show how much of your income should go to what category:

 This account saves up money for your larger financial goals.
-This money is for things like vacations, gifts or other large purchases.
-And, once you start saving enough, this money can be used for investments or paying towards your retirement – once you have saved beyond your current financial plans.
+This money is for things like vacations, gifts, or other large purchases.
+Once you start saving enough, this money can be used for investments or paying towards your retirement – once you have saved beyond your current financial plans.

 Giving to charities, like your church or local food pantry, will not only make you feel good about helping your community, but consistent giving throughout the year will help you once tax time rolls around.

 After you’ve paid all your bills, bought all your groceries, saved for big purchases and emergencies, and given back, the rest of your money is yours!
 Go out to eat, see a movie, buy a new dress.